 Acephala group is the ornamental kale family, this family does not grow with a central head and that is also the meaning of the name.
-This group includes many varieties of kale including the ornamental kale which is used in landscaping for its color especially during a season when flowers stop.
+This group includes many varieties of kale.
+It includes also the ornamental kale which is used in landscaping for its color especially during a season when flowers stop.
 Ornamental Kale or Brassica oleracea var.
 Acephala will start adding color from autumn into winter.

 Kale is a high source of vitamins K, A, C as well as magnesium, calcium, and iron, being a leafy vegetable then it is also a source of fiber.
-It is usually categorized as superfood.
+It is usually categorized as a superfood.
 Ornamental Kale is edible but tastes slightly different and is tougher.